 Been thoroughly enjoying many of the Met Opera's HD Simulcasts this year!
 Massenet's Werther was today.
 Two weeks ago I went to see Borodin's Prince Igor with a friend who lived in St. Petersburg.
 Before that it was Dvorak's Rusalka with the ever-stunning Renee Fleming, fresh off her beautiful Super Bowl performance of our national anthem.

 13 JANUARY - LEXINGTON, KY

-Starting my final semester of music therapy studies.
+Starting my penultimate semester of music therapy coursework at University of Kentucky.